-If plans for expansion, cutbacks, or restructuring may have significant impact on employment in several enterprises within the same group of companies, the group management shall, as soon as possible, discuss these issues with a coordinating committee of shop stewards pursuant to § 16-2, third paragraph for employees covered by Part A, regardless of whether or not the enterprises are bound by a joint agreement.
+If plans for expansion, cutbacks, or restructuring may have significant impact on employment in several enterprises within the same group of companies, the group management shall, at the earliest opportunity, discuss these issues with a coordinating committee of shop stewards pursuant to § 16-2, third paragraph for employees covered by Part A, regardless of whether or not the enterprises are bound by a joint agreement.
 The group management may summon representatives of the managements of the enterprises concerned.